 The portrait is housed in a gold frame that has subsequently been set into a larger papier-mâché frame with the hair roundels – this may have been to mark the lady’s death.
 The reverse of the frame is backed with old leather and has a hinged door fastened with a C clasp.
 Upon opening, a thick plaited lock of the lady’s dark brown hair is revealed.
 The date 1820 has been scratched into the leather.

-Watercolour on ivory.
-There is a tiny spot of paint loss to the right of her face (as can be seen on the image).
-The original hanging ring has been replaced.
+Very good condition with just a tiny spot of paint loss to the right of the sitter’s face.
+The original hanging ring has also been replaced.

 Item Ref.
 4196

 Provenance: Family descent within the Soper-Rackham family (William Soper married illustrator Arthur Rackham's daughter)